Product descriptions will make or break whether or not a customer wants to buy from you.

 By mastering the art of features versus benefits.

-If you can grasp this copywriting strategy, you are guaranteed to see better performance from product pages.
+If you can grasp this copywriting strategy, you are guaranteed to see better performance from product and service pages.
+(Heck, all pages for that matter!)

-Follow along as I explain what this technique is, how to use it, and real examples.
+Follow along as I explain what this technique is, how to use it, and present real examples.

 What are product features?